 Invalidating a Trust is not a simple process.
-Reasonable steps must be completed with the statutes of limitations.
+Reasonable steps should be completed within the statute of limitations.

 Steps to Invalidate a Trust